Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 When you fly into a country for a holiday, you pass through that country’s immigration and are formally admitted as a visitor.
 A cruise is different.
 Your ship is flagged under a specific country, it operates as your accommodation, and in many ports you are technically a ship passenger in transit rather than an independent tourist arriving overland or by air.
 This distinction matters enormously for visa purposes.

 In practical terms, it means two things.
-First, the cruise line acts as a kind of guarantor for passengers at many ports : they have agreements with port authorities and are responsible for ensuring you depart with the ship.
+First, the cruise line acts as a kind of guarantor for passengers at many ports: they have agreements with port authorities and are responsible for ensuring you depart with the ship.
 Second, and most usefully, you often have the option to remain on board at any port you choose.
-If a particular destination requires a visa you haven’t obtained, or if you simply decide it isn’t worth the paperwork, you can stay on the ship while it is docked.
+If a particular destination requires a visa you haven’t obtained, or if you decide it isn’t worth the paperwork, you can stay on the ship while it is docked.
 Your fellow passengers go ashore; you have the pool deck to yourself.

 • You are treated as a transit passenger at many ports, not a full visitor